 Propagating from offsets

-So I said before that plants like Aloe, Sempervium, and Haworthia cannot be propagated from leaves.
-These plants propagate from offsets (also called pups).
+So I said before that plants like aloe, sempervivum, and haworthia are usually propagated from offsets rather than leaves — leaf propagation is slow and unreliable for them, even where it's technically possible.
+Offsets (also called pups) are the far more dependable method for these plants.
 Offsets are basically tiny baby plants that emerge from the base of the main plant.

-In fact, Sempervium is so well known for it’s ability to produce offsets that it’s nickname is “hen and chicks”, with the “hen” referring to the mother plant and the “chicks” referring to all her offsets!
+In fact, sempervivum is so well known for its ability to produce offsets that its nickname is “hen and chicks”, with the “hen” referring to the mother plant and the “chicks” referring to all her offsets!

 Soooo basically, you do not have to do anything to get new plants!
-Your succulent does all the work.
+Your plant does all the work.

 For offsets, follow the following steps: